 ALL-COUNTY HONORS CHORUS

-The All-County Honors Chorus was established by the Carolina Concert Choir in 2011 to meet the needs of young choral students in Henderson County.
+The All-County Honors Chorus was established by the Carolina Concert Choir in 2011 to expand the opportunities and experiences of young choral students in Henderson County.
 Unlike other musical disciplines, at the time of its inception and to this day, no other opportunities exist in our county for talented high school and middle school choral students to collaborate, learn and perform in a county-wide venue.
 Funding for this endeavor is supported by generous private donors and grants.

 Students from all county high schools, middle schools, private schools and home schools are eligible to participate in the Middle School and High School Honors Choruses.
 Students audition in September and are selected to participate in a choral clinic and concert in November.
 Prior to the clinic, students work with their respective choral conductors and teachers to learn the music for the concert.